julienbourdeau/wp-shortcode-for-bootstrap/README.md

 I am already using bootstrap I dont want to include this code twice

-Open register-bootstrap-shortcodes.php and simply remove these line at the end of the file.
+Open register-bootstrap-shortcodes.php and simply remove these lines at the end of the file.
-For now there is no option to not include it.
+For now, there is no option to not include it.

 	function sfb_add_boostrap() {
 	    wp_enqueue_style( 'css-bootstrap-for-shortcodes', plugins_url('custom-bootstrap.css', __FILE__ ));